omardelarosa/website/content/blog/constant-io-blend-trees-and-animation/index.md

     ]
 ---

 After watching [this amazing video tutorial on YouTube on making 2D games](https://www.youtube.com/watch?v=rycsXRO6rpI&list=PLM83Z6G5iM3mnAd3MVJeZh7b7ilHd73V5&index=1), this week's breakthrough is discovering the magic of blend trees.
-Before watching this video, I was trying to give my character a bit more complexity than Couch Ferret's archer character in the video.
+Before watching this video, I hadn't really used blend trees.
+However, I was somehow trying to give my character a bit more complexity than Couch Ferret's archer character in the video using raw, animation state machines to limited success.

-For one, my character avatar would be able to transition between _idle_, _aiming_ and _firing_ animations on only the upper body sprite and preserve independence from the lower body (after all, the player might running AND in the above states at the same time).
-I started with a very rudimentary state machine in my game prototype that looked like this:
+For one, I wanted my game's character avatar to be able to transition between _idle_, _aiming_ and _firing_ animations on only the upper body sprite and preserve independence from the lower body (after all, the player might running AND in the above states at the same time).
+Similar to Couch Ferret's video, in that regard.
+Only I had started with a very rudimentary state machine in my game prototype that looked like this:

 ![](./state_machine.png)